RCIC-UCI-Public/website-rcic/README.rst

    * checks out website repo (this repo)
    * verifies if there were any updates in the last hour,
-   * in case there wee updates it runs commands to create html files and installs resulting *build/html/* as **/var/www/html/rcic-website** which is the website *DocumentRoot*, configured in */etc/httpd/conf.d/ssl.conf*.
+   * in case there were updates it runs commands to create html files and installs resulting *build/html/* as **/var/www/html/rcic-website** which is the website *DocumentRoot*, configured in */etc/httpd/conf.d/ssl.conf*.
      A previous version is moved to /tmp.